 The gasket helps in separating the air that has high pressure and the one that has low pressure in the pump.
 Whenever there is a problem with the gasket, the air with different pressure cannot be separated.
 As a result, the air with high pressure will not be able to enter inside the tank, thus the compressor will not create enough pressure.

-Leakages are the other main issue that causes the compressor motor not to generate adequate pressure.
+Leakages are the other main issue that causes the air compressor motor not to generate adequate pressure.
 This is because of the following reasons:

 Pressure Switch leakage

-Pressure switch is a very critical part because it permits a compressor to maintain a certain level of pressure.
+The pressure switch is a very critical part because it permits a compressor to maintain a certain level of pressure.
 The switch aids in turning off the compressor when the pressure range is at cut-out pressure.
 More so, it helps in turning the compressor on when the pressure gets to cut-in pressure.

 Besides, if there is a leakage of pressure in the switch, the cut-out pressure level will not be possible to reach and, it will take a lot of time to reach the cut-out pressure range.
 As a result, you will need to switch the compressor on for a long time to obtain enough pressure which is a very tedious exercise.

-A major tank leak prevents sufficient air supply inside the air compressor tank that is essential for building up of pressure.
-The main reasons that cause the tank leak are: old tank age, materials used in making the tank are of poor quality and poor connection of the hose to the tank.
+A major tank leak prevents sufficient air supply inside the air compressor tank that is essential for building up pressure.
+The main reasons that cause the tank leak are old tank age, materials used in making the tank are of poor quality and poor connection of the hose to the tank.

 Check Valve leaks